A Different Corner: Release

 At the time of its release in March 1986, Michael was still a member of pop duo Wham! (the song is included on Wham!'s album Music from the Edge of Heaven, only released in Japan and North America, as well as their compilation album The Final, released worldwide), although he and partner Andrew Ridgeley had announced that they would split in the summer after a farewell single, album and concert.
 Michael had already enjoyed a solo number one on the UK singles chart in 1984 with "Careless Whisper", which was credited to "Wham! featuring George Michael" in the US.

 After radio DJ Simon Bates first aired "A Different Corner" on Radio 1, he rated the song so highly that he immediately played it again from the beginning.
 Michael went back to the top of the UK chart with "A Different Corner", becoming the first solo act in the history of the UK chart to reach number one with his first two releases, although he was hardly an unknown or new act on either occasion due to his previous success with Wham!.
 The song reached number 7 on the US Billboard Hot 100, thus becoming the first single credited solely to Michael to become an American top-ten hit which was enough to make American executives at Epic Records confident that Michael would be viable as a solo artist and helped get the gears in motion for his solo album debut Faith.
 It was the first song to reach number one in the UK charts to be written, performed and produced by the same person.

 The song was also remixed for his compilation Ladies & Gentlemen: The Best of George Michael.
 This version omitted the guitar and Michael's background vocals during the instrumental break.

 Cover versions

 In 2017, Chris Martin, lead singer of British rock band Coldplay, performed the song as a tribute to Michael at the year's Brit Awards ceremony.

+In 2026, South African multimedia artist Nakhane released a version of the song.

 Music video

-The music video is set in a sparse white room with a window.
+The music video for "A Different Corner" was directed by Andy Morahan and filmed in Los Angeles.
+It is set in a sparse white room with a window.
 Michael is also dressed in white, and is shown sitting and walking around the room whilst singing the song.

+The video features cinematography from David Watkin, who won the Best Lighting Director award for his involvement with the video at 1986's Billboard Top Video Honors.